Web-Dev-Collaborative/PYTHON_PRAC/Readings/10 External Python packages you are going to love.md

 #### [pipenv](https://github.com/pypa/pipenv) — Better packaging for Python

 When I start a new project, I always create a new `virtualenv` and install some basic packages with `pip`.
 I then need to save these packages names in a file, be it `setup.py` or `requirements.txt`.
-Those of you who have worked with `npm`, know it's much simpler there.
+Those of you who have worked with `npm`, know it’s much simpler there.
 All you need to do is write `npm —save` and the package name is saved in your `package.json`.
-That's why I first created [pypkgfreeze](https://github.com/AdamGold/pypkgfreeze), a simple package to "freeze" the versions of your currently used `pip` packages into `setup.py`.
+That’s why I first created [pypkgfreeze](https://github.com/AdamGold/pypkgfreeze), a simple package to “freeze” the versions of your currently used `pip` packages into `setup.py`.

 Anyway, pipenv is an interesting solution that aims to merge the two worlds - They describe it best in their repo page: